MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-Location.md

 location is the current location stack, but you can use the `Set-Location` cmdlet to change the current location stack.

-To manage location stacks, use the PowerShellLocation cmdlets, as follows.
+To manage location stacks, use the PowerShell `*-Location` cmdlets, as follows.

 - To add a location to a location stack, use the `Push-Location` cmdlet.